pteichman/gopheracademy-web/content/advent-2014/backoff.md

 }
 ```

-I've found this approach to be limiting for a few reasons:
+I did this at first too, and I found the approach to be limiting for a
+few reasons:

 It turns control of my function over to the backoff package, making it
 more difficult to reason about program flow.